windfolgen/Baikovletter/README.md

 a Mathematica notebook used to demonstrate the usage of BaikovLetter.wl
 ### UsageofBaikovAll.wl
 a Mathematica notebook used to demonstrate the usage of BaikovAll.wl
+### manual.pdf
+a PDF file which contains the operating principle of the package and some issues as examples.
 ### CDE/
 CDE matrices and UT basis for two nontrivial examples: two-loop two-mass pentabox and three-loop two-massive-leg ladder